 With an impressive background in fisheries management and aquatic habitat restoration, Dodson brings a wealth of knowledge and experience to the organization.
 Dodson has been an engaged community member and professional in the field since 2001, making significant contributions to various organizations in Alaska like Cook Inlet Aquaculture Association, Cook Inlet Regional Citizen Advisory Council, and the Kodiak Regional Aquaculture Association.
 Expressing his enthusiasm for returning full time to the Central Kenai Peninsula, Dodson is eager to leverage his skills and expertise to advance KWF’s initiatives.

-Now a few decades strong, the tradition remains that she and her sister find time to get out on the Kenai and the surrounding waters for their annual trip.
+Now more than a few decades strong, the tradition remains that she and her sister find time to get out on the Kenai and the surrounding waters for their annual trip.
 And, she officially calls the Peninsula her home.

 Ben grew up in Wasilla, Alaska and holds an M.S. in Fisheries from University of Alaska Fairbanks.
 Benjamin has worked throughout Alaska in diverse natural resource management professions including wildland firefighting, science consulting, and tourism.
 Outside of Kenai Watershed Forum you can find him working on converting an old bus into an RV, coaching Junior Nordic at Tsalteshi Trails, or watching his dog chase squirrels.
 He loves reading and hearing about Alaska history.